 In an increasingly secular and relativistic world, which has also adversely affected many Christians, we need to increase our knowledge of the truth, to mature in our love, and to be able to effectively employ reason to engage with, persuade, or hopefully convince, everyone and anyone who asks us why, in whom, and exactly what, we believe.

-Where truth, love and reason meet, we will be on the side of truth, and listen to the voice of Jesus, and follow Him wherever He leads us, and with everything we’ve got.
+Where truth, love and reason meet, we will be on the side of truth, and listen to the voice of Jesus, and follow Him wherever He leads us.

 About the Author